kdbarajas/cosmology-thesis/markdowns/StandardModel.md

 # Modern Cosmology & Large Scale Structure Formation

 The Lambda Cold Dark Matter ($\Lambda\text{CDM}$) model of cosmology is the strongest model for describing the past and future of the Universe and is predicated on the fundamental assumptions of the Cosmological Principle: that the Universe on large scales is isotropic and homogeneous.
 The importance of this assumption cannot be understated as the metric that follows from the model provides the basis for our understanding of the evolution and growth of structure in the Universe.
-Within this framework, we find the need for both dark matter and dark energy in order to describe a universe that adheres to the Cosmological Principle, but the model leaves much to be desired in our understanding of their fundamental nature.
-One possible way of probing these phenomenon is by testing the $\Lambda\text{CDM}$ paradigm in search of deviations from the model that may provide a glimpse to the inner workings of the Universe.
+Within this framework, measurements from galaxy rotations, the cosmic microwave background radiation, Type Ia supernovae, and big bang nucleosynthesis strongly support the need for both dark matter and dark energy to describe a universe that adheres to the Cosmological Principle.
+And, while the model tells us about the density composition of the Universe it leaves much to be desired in our fundamental understanding of dark matter and dark energy, which together compose the vast majority of the known Universe.

+We can investigate these mysterious phenomenon through peculiar velocity surveys which use galaxies as tracers of the underlying density field that is predominately formed by dark matter.
+Thus, by analyzing large scale motion in the local Universe we can test paradigms set forth by the $\Lambda\text{CDM}$ model in search of inconsistencies or deviations that may provide new insight into the inner workings of the Universe.

+In the first section we provide the theoretical foundation of modern cosmology: Einstein's theory of general relativity, the FLRW metric, and the Friedmann equation for an evolving universe.

 ## General Relativity & Einstein's Field Equations